rudolfgrauberger/sonar-cxx-wiki/Extending-the-code-analysis.md

 <tr>
 <td>key [RULE_ID]</td>
 <td>varchar(200)</td>
-<td>Id of the rule, should match the ID in the external reports</td>
+<td>Id of the rule, should match the ID in the external reports.<br>Note: Only alphabetic characters, digits and underscores are permitted for declaring the key.
+First sign should not be a digit.</td>
 </tr>

 <tr>